Skip to main content

 Melanoma: Public Health Impact of DCEG Research

-DCEG investigators identified and characterized dysplastic nevi as the major risk factor for melanoma.
+DCEG researchers have made a significant impact on the study of melanoma by identifying and characterizing dysplastic nevi as the major risk factor.
 This finding informed guidelines for melanoma screening and clinical management in high-risk families and in the general population (Reimer et al., 1978; Greene et al., 1985a, 1985b; Tucker et al., 1997).

-Our studies have contributed to important milestones in the management of melanoma, including the creation of a clinical atlas depicting melanoma and precursor lesions, the creation of training videos to help healthcare providers examine high-risk families, and the development of an online risk calculator, the NCI Melanoma Risk Asssessment Tool, to estimate an individual’s probability of developing melanoma (Tucker et al., 2002; Fears et al., 2006).
+Our longitudinal family studies allowed for the creation of a clinical atlas depicting melanoma and precursor lesions, the creation of training videos to help healthcare providers examine high-risk families, and the development of an online risk calculator, the NCI Melanoma Risk Asssessment Tool, to estimate an individual’s probability of developing melanoma (Tucker et al., 2002; Fears et al., 2006).

 Melanoma: Full list of article citations